plainolddave/coastguard/README.md

 ## Issues and improvements

 To do now:
-- ~~remove API keys from lambda function~~
-- ~~add a legend key and different icon colors on the history page~~
-- sort out the mobile version
+- add wind gusts
-- re-architect all API calls to remove unecessary requests
+- re-architect API calls to remove unecessary requests
 - add a config setting to switch between live and BOM data source
-- ~~the degrees celcius symbol is seperated from the numerals for some reason~~
-- turn off data refresh if the page is not visible
-- ~~expand the capacity of the positions collection in mongoDB to 3 months~~
-- ~~break up tracks into segments when signal is lost for a while~~
 - write a function to collect names and data of vessels not currently in the database
-- add AISHub data
+- add AISHub data / confrm Scarborough is feeding correctly (separate to Manly)
-- add wind gusts
-- ~~auto scale the History page to the collected tracks~~
-- ~~"Light Intensity Shower Rain" is too long for the display~~
-- ~~add a spinner to the history page while its fetchng data~~
-- ~~Fix redirects so browsing history works~~
-- ~~Fix position lat/lon display for track markers~~
-- ~~Make the course display as three digits and degrees symbol~~
-- ~~add an indicator for local ip and remote address~~
+- turn off data refresh if the page is not selected

 Maybe later:
 - still some annoying CSS alignment issues